-Le Champlain: Quebec dining at its finest in Le Château Frontenac
+Le Champlain: Québécois haute cuisine at the Château Frontenac

 1 Rue des Carrières Québec G1R 4P5

 Tuesday: 6:00 – 9:00 PM